ben-mulhern/cd-collection/README.md

 #To-do
 - Re-write JS with ScalaJS (and re-factor!)

 - Album page - finish it.
-Currently got a problem serialising LocalDates.

 - Generator page